How to Try Cannabis Safely

 How to Proceed

 Gearing up for your first time smoking or vaporizing can be a daunting task - there is all kinds of important smoke circle etiquette!
-From picking the right pipe to making sure you have all the necessary items – we understand the angst.
-That’s why we recommend a Safety Case to make it easy for you to get started.
+From picking the right pipe to making sure you have all the necessary items – I understand the angst.
+That’s why I recommend a smell proof Safety Case to make it easy for you to get started.
 With these custom smoking and vaporizing kits, you can eliminate the uncomfortable head shop buying experience and have the all-in one kit of your choice delivered to your front door.

 - First time users should start with vaporizing or smoking cannabis; stay away from edibles if possible, as the effects can be significantly more intense and less predictable.

 - Choose a strain based on your desired effects.
 For a mental high, choose sativa; for a body high, select an indica; and for a balanced high, try a hybrid strain.